School AttendanceOPHS Attendance Call-In line

 Please note that a student who accumulates 8 absences in any one class per semester will be required to clear all additional absences with a medical doctor’s note or court document.
 Failure to provide a written excuse by a medical doctor or a court will result in the absence being recorded as UNEXCUSED.

 Parents will continue to be notified of all absences on the student’s record through the automated telephone message system, which will deliver calls at approximately 5 – 7 p.m. daily.
 In addition, parents will be sent attendance warning letters, automatically generated by the computer system, following the third, fourth, and fifth absence in any class.
 Please note that good attendance alone will not automatically qualify students for passing grades.

 Excused Absence – illness, medical doctor’s appointment, court appearance, religious event; Parent must report the reason to the attendance office within 72 hours of the absence.
 Students will be permitted to make-up any work missed due to an excused absence.

 Unexcused Absence – An absence reported to the office within 72 hours that is NOT defined as excused.
-Students will not be permitted to make up work from an unexcused absence.
+Students will be permitted to make up work from an unexcused absence.
 Students who accumulate excessive unexcused absences will be subject to administrative disciplinary action and may receive a grade of “FAIL” due to poor attendance in that class.
-If a student recieves a grade of “FAIL” due to poor attendance in any class, it will be noted on the student’s report card that the failing grade was due to poor attendance.
-Make-up work will NOT be allowed in the case of unexcused absences.
+If a student receives a grade of “FAIL” due to poor attendance in any class, it will be noted on the student’s report card that the failing grade was due to poor attendance.

 Examples of unexcused absences include: